Skip to main content

 Clinical management of nose-to-mouth lines and mid-face ageing

-Nasolabial folds — the lines running from the sides of the nose to the corners of the mouth — are a natural facial feature that deepens with age as mid-face volume diminishes and skin loses elasticity.
+Nasolabial folds are the natural facial creases running from the sides of the nose to the corners of the mouth, deepening with age as mid-face fat compartments descend and skin loses elasticity.
 While some depth is normal, deepened folds can create a tired or aged appearance.
 Treatment often involves addressing the underlying volume loss rather than simply filling the crease directly, which produces a more natural and longer-lasting result.

 Est. 2016